gloriagoeun/relief-robot/README.md

 ### TO DO
 * Visit the [Moral Machine](http://moralmachine.mit.edu/)
-* Click “Start Judging” and, with your partner, and together, decide who you will save in each scenario.
+* Click “Start Judging” and decide who you will save in each scenario together with your partner.
-  * At the end of the sequence of scenarios, the Moral Machine will try to tell you if your group biased your decisions towards any particular scenario or people group.
+  * At the end of the sequence of scenarios, the Moral Machine will try to tell you if your group biased your decisions towards any particular scenario or group of people.
   * It may be helpful for you to read the descriptions for each image.
 * Record biases that the Moral Machine told you that you/your group has.
 * Were you surprised by the reported biases?
 Write about your experiences with the Moral Machine in 6-8 sentences.

 ## Classes
 ### `Person`
 The `Person` class details how to create a `Person` object and what options are available for each attribute.
-Every Person must have a `category`, `gender`, and `diseaseSeverity`.
+Every `Person` must have a `category`, `gender`, and `diseaseSeverity`.
 For a `Person` with a category of “adult”, they are also assigned a `profession`, `fitnessLevel`, `substanceUse`, and `familyStatus`.
-Since these attributes may not fit for children and elderly, they will not be assigned such values.
+Since these attributes do not really fit for children and elderly, they will not be assigned such values.

-The method `createRandomPerson` will allow us to generate random `Person` objects for our `Scenario`.
+The method `createRandomPerson` will allow us to generate random instances of the `Person` object for our `Scenario`.

 ### `Scenario`
 This class you will implement yourself.
-A Scenario is comprised of a set of people waiting to receive a liver transplant.
+A `Scenario` is comprised of a set of people waiting to receive a liver transplant.
 You will write define the following:
-* constructor for Scenario that takes Person[] people
+* constructor for `Scenario` that takes `Person[] people`
-* A getter for our private instance variable people, that returns the people of type Person[]
+* A getter for our private instance variable people, that returns the people of type `Person[]`
-* A toString method that looks like
+* A `toString` method that formats the string to look like the following:
 ```
   Transplant candidates waiting to receive a liver transplant:
   1. [moderate disease; female; child]